staabm/phpstan-todo-by/README.md

             'staabm/my-api': '3.1.0'
 ```

-You can reference these virtual packages like any other package in your todo-comments:
+Reference these virtual packages like any other package in your todo-comments:

 `// TODO staabm/mypackage:2.2.0 remove the following function once staabm/mypackage is updated to 2.2.0`